lemaoliu/fet-data/README.md

     ... ...
 }
 ```
+key-"tokens" represents the input tokens of the data, and the original sentence can be obtained by splicing with spaces; key-"mentions" stores each mention and its label in the sentence, and each record contains the start and end position of the mention, and the corresponding label.

 ### Typing Ontology ###
 The type ontology in the pseudo data is from the TexSmart system and its definition can be found at